About Nick Rakovsky

 Where It All Clicked

-The work
+The work that followed

 When I couldn’t find the kind of software I wanted to run a warehouse, I built it.
 That turned into DataDocks, where we’ve kept the same spirit solving real problems for real people with tools that make sense.